Basic American Government Policy Issues Project

 - Collect at least 25 news articles that discuss US policy, political events, policy formulation, political action, funding, or any subject discussed in the course in regard to the issue topics listed below.

-- Pick five topics from the list below (or other topics after teacher approval) and find at least three articles on each topic chosen.
+- Pick five topics from the list below (or other topics after teacher approval) and find and read at least three articles on each topic chosen.
 Choose at least one local topic, and feel free to suggest, for teacher approval, additional categories that might interest you.

 - Obtain a loose-leaf notebook/binder and divide it into five of the following sections with dividers.
 You can use even post-it note type dividers if you want.

 - Keep reprints of articles you have read.